Actress sexual assault case:Kerala HC junks plea for change of court | Law-Order

 Actress sexual assault case:Kerala HC junks plea for change of court

-Dismissing the pleas, the court said unless the court and the prosecutor work in sync it results in the guilty escaping the clutches of law and innocent being punished.
-Justice V G Arun said he was confident that in the endeavour to seek truth and render justice, the special prosecutor and defence lawyer shall work in tandem.
+Dismissing the pleas, the court said unless the trial court and the prosecutor work in sync, it will result in either the guilty escaping from the clutches of law or the innocent being punished.
+Justice V G Arun said he was confident that in the endeavour to reach the truth and render justice, the court, the Special Public Prosecutor and the defence lawyers will work in tandem, as is expected of them.

+Addressing the petitioners contention that the Special Judge was being biased, the court referred to the cases in which the Supreme Court defined judicial bias.
+"When the question is one of transfer of a criminal case on the ground of judicial bias, mere allegation of apprehension of bias is not enough, the court has to see whether such apprehension is reasonable or not.

+The moot question here is whether the instances pointed out by the petitioners are sufficient to hold the apprehension of bias to be reasonable," it said.
+The court said it finds no merit in the contention that it would be appropriate for the Special Judge to recuse from the case.

+"Being a case transferred by the High Court and the Honourable Supreme Court having prescribed a time limit for completing the process, the judge cannot be expected to recuse, as long as her conscience is clear.
+The endeavour of every judge should be to get rid of his personal predilections and prejudices and to decide the cases dispassionately, and not to recuse whenever his or her actions are questioned," the court said.

-The high court, which had deferred the trial in the case when the pleas came up early this month, directed the trial court (CBI special court Judge-III Ernakulam) to resume the in-camera trial on Monday.
-The judge also rejected the prayer sought by the state and counsel for the actress for a stay of the judgment for a period of one week to file an appeal before the Supreme Court, observing that he has become 'functus officio' after the pronouncement of the judgment.
+With the petitions being rejected, the trial at the CBI special court Judge-III Ernakulam will resume on Monday.
+The judge also rejected the prayer sought by the state and counsel for the actress for a stay of the judgment for a period of one week to file an appeal before the Supreme Court, observing that he has become "functus officio" after the pronouncement of the judgment.

 In her plea, the actress alleged she was aggrieved by the biased and hostile attitude of the trial court and that it sat like a mute spectator when she was being examined and harassed by the counsel for Dileep.
 She complained that it failed to restrict the number of lawyers for the accused present inside the court hall when she was being examined and failed to uphold the spirit of in-camera trial.